geomstats/geomstats/README.rst

 Install geomstats : Developers
 ------------------------------

-Developers should git clone the master branch of this repository, together with the development requirements and the optional requirements to enable ``autograd`` and ``pytorch`` backends:
+Developers should git clone the main branch of this repository, together with the development requirements and the optional requirements to enable ``autograd`` and ``pytorch`` backends:

 ::